werererer/trilium-stresstesting/README.md

 - [ ] Include Trilium database for ConceptNet [^2] or YAGO [^3]
 - [ ] Create Trilium databases with lots of images (using open machine learning datasets)
 - [ ] Create Trilium databases with lots of videos (using open machine learning datasets)
+- [ ] Write a simple guide to test it with trilium

 # Footnotes
 [^1]: https://www.nltk.org/howto/wordnet.html